UIMA-Messaging/IdentityService/README.md

 ## Endpoints

-The identity service has two controllers: one for handling the searching of users, and another, for the handling of exchange keys.
+The Identity Service has two controllers: one for handling the searching of users, and another, for the handling of exchange keys.

+> ⚠ Aside from fetching paginated user results, all requests must have a valid access token

 `GET users/username/{username}`